noahwalters-stack/nlm-sample-metadata/README.md

 classification, I reviewed the related MeSH terms and the summaries of all of the publications to figure which classification best represented the aims of each work.
 I attached an abstract to each work that further justifies my classification choices.

-I appreciate your review of this small sample project, and I look forward to hearing back from your organization.
+I appreciate your review of this small sample project, I hope that you find this project has adequately demonstrated my capabilities and I look forward to hearing back from your organization.